javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 Design the framework for whole project--- Done PineCone dataset accessed and tested---Done
 Integerate the OpenAI API ---- Done
-HeyGen login successfully and waiting for the credits in account---Wait Tested the Flask App with HeyGen Trial Token to complete POC --- Done Working to build the RAG for retreiving recipies data from pinecone --- In-Progress Working on the GPT Integeration module --- In-Progress
+HeyGen login successfully and waiting for the credits in account---Done Tested the Flask App with HeyGen Trial Token to complete POC --- Done Working to build the knowledge based for retreiving recipies data from pinecone --- Done Spanish Avatar with custom vidoe developed and integereated with pinecone --- Done

 ### Heygen SDK